 Possession of Drug Paraphernalia, 35 P.S. § 780-113(a)(32)

 The phrase “drug paraphernalia” for the Pennsylvania charge of Possession of Drug Paraphernalia is very broad and includes almost any item related to drugs.
 Pennsylvania law defines “paraphernalia” as “all equipment, products and materials of any kind which are used, intended for use or designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling or otherwise introducing into the human body a controlled substance in violation of the Pennsylvania Drug Act.”
 (See 35 P.S. § 780-102).
 Possession of Drug Paraphernalia, in violation of 35 P.S. § 780-113(a)(32), is an ungraded misdemeanor punishable by up to one year in jail and a $2,500 fine.
 While possession of drug offenses results in a suspension of a Pennsylvania drivers’ license or privileges, a conviction of Possession of Drug Paraphernalia does not result in a license suspension.

 Call JD Law Today for Your Free Consultation

-For a free consultation regarding pending Penn State drug possession and drug paraphernalia charges, contact an experienced State College criminal defense lawyer by calling (814) 954-7622 or by emailing us.
+For a free consultation regarding pending Penn State drug possession and drug paraphernalia charges, contact an experienced State College criminal defense lawyer by calling (814) 689-9139 or by emailing us.